ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

     * SSRM Interfaces:

-        - `ServerSideGroupLevelParams.storeType`: deprecated in favour of `suppressInfiniteScroll`.
+        - `ServerSideGroupLevelParams.storeType`: removed in favour of `suppressInfiniteScroll`.
 When false, Partial Store is used.
 When true, Full Store is used.
         - `IsApplyServerSideTransactionParams.storeInfo`: use `IsApplyServerSideTransactionParams.groupLevelInfo`.
         - `LoadSuccessParams.storeInfo`: use `LoadSuccessParams.groupLevelInfo`.
         - `IServerSideGetRowsParams.successCallback`: use `success` method instead with `LoadSuccessParams` params.